 sustainable local model

-The circleg prosthesis is designed and produced following the principles of the circular economy.
+The Circleg prosthesis is designed and produced following the principles of the circular economy.
 It is made of recyclable materials and mixed with glass fibres, for strength and durability.
-Broken parts can be exchanged and returned to be transformed into new prosthetics and other products .
+Broken parts can be exchanged and returned to be transformed into new prosthetics and other products.
 In this way, we produce quality prostheses while promoting sustainable resource use.
 The prosthetic is manufactured close to our users, in our regional Hubs.
-The circleg East African Hub in Kenya will be the first of its kind, responsible for on-site production as well as assembly, to manage the quality and distribution of the circleg prosthetic system in the region.
+The Circleg African Hub in Kenya is the first of its kind, responsible for on-site production and assembly, to manage the quality and distribution of the Circleg prosthetic system in the African region.

 We are implementing projects and campaigns to empower amputees and decrease the stigma around amputation.
 The aim is to enable them to live fulfilled lives as active members of society, aware of the resources available to them to simplify their everyday lives.
 In addition, we wish to develop mechanisms to increase accessibility for prosthetic care both financially and geographically.

 The need for appropriate prosthetic technologies

 Prosthetic and orthotic care is in dire need worldwide.
 There are an estimated 65 million people living with lower limb amputations globally, with 1.5 million added each year.
 By 2050, this global need for prosthetic devices is expected to double.
 The main reasons for such high amputation rates are the growth of traumatic events such as traffic accidents, vascular diseases like diabetes, and inadequate medical care provision culminating in amputation.
 The great majority of amputees in low and middle-income countries are left without prosthetic devices, due to the unavailability and unaffordability of local solutions.
 This unmet need not only limits their mobility but also confines them to their homes, leading to a state of dependency and exclusion.
 The consequences of this situation ripple through the individual, their family, and society, amplifying the impact of disability.